What is Vertical Integration?

 There are two types of vertical integration:

-A company undergoing backward integration is shifting its ownership and control of the process to an earlier point in the supply chain, whereas a company pursuing forward integration is moving forward to own and control the production stages that interact more closely with the end customers, such as the distribution process.
+In contrast, a company pursuing forward integration is moving forward to own and control the production stages that interact more closely with the end customers, such as the distribution process.

 The differentiating factor between horizontal integration and vertical integration is that horizontal integration is the merger of close competitors operating in the same market.